Skip to content

 Fondée en 1954, l’entreprise MEYZIE TP est spécialisée dans les travaux de terrassements routiers et...

 On April 3, 2026, the French civil engineering firm MEYZIE TP appeared on the leak site of the LockBit5 ransomware group.
-The company, founded in 1954 and specializing in road earthworks and related infrastructure projects, had internal files exfiltrated during a ransomware attack.
+The company, founded in 1954 and specializing in road earthworks and related infrastructure projects, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of people whose personal information may have been exposed remains unknown.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then exfiltrated data before publishing a sample on their leak portal.
 The primary source is the LockBit5 leak site, mirrored by ransomware.live.
 No precise count of affected records has been released, and the exact nature of the internal files has not been publicly detailed beyond the broad description of “internal files exfiltrated.”
 MEYZIE TP has not yet issued a public statement confirming the breach or clarifying what types of personal data—such as employee names, addresses, financial details, or customer records—were contained in the stolen material.